 When a host is discovered and patterns are triggered which run commands on a second host, the DDD on both hosts is updated.
-In versions before 11.1, when the original host is consolidated, the DDD from the second host is not available to the patterns that trigger on the consolidator.
+When the original host is consolidated, the DDD on the second host is not available to the patterns that trigger on the consolidator.
 When the second host is consolidated, the DDD created on it when discovering the first host is not included.
 Consequently the consolidator will always report that the information from the second host is unavailable.
 The error "Request for information not part of the consolidated data" will be reported in the consolidated DiscoveryAccess.
 This can lead to missing nodes (licensing Detail, SoftwareComponents, and so on) and relationships on the consolidator.
 To work around this behavior, scan the original host from the consolidator.

 Configuring consolidation is a two step procedure.
 Initially the appliance which is to be the consolidator must be set as a consolidator, and then one or more scanners register with the appliance.
 To configure consolidation you need the permissions detailed in Consolidation Permissions.

 When using standalone scanners to consolidate to a cluster, use the IP address of the coordinator (displayed in the cluster UI) as the consolidation target.
 If you subsequently change the coordinator of the target cluster, you must update the consolidation configuration on the scanner.

 When using a cluster as a scanner, you can configure consolidation using any member UI, but only the coordinator of the cluster sends information to the consolidator.
 The coordinator of the target cluster must be specified as the consolidation target.